sbutalla/me0_scripts/README.md

 ## General

-Script for configuring LpGBTs on ME0 Optohybrid using either RPi+Cheesecake (preferred option) or USB dongle
+Script for configuring lpGBTs on ME0 Optohybrid using either RPi+Cheesecake or Backend

 lpGBT naming :